rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 </small>

 ## Create Payment Link API
 Merchant send HTTP API request with the desired transaction details to this endpoint, and will get API response mainly with the Payment Link URL.
-The URL then should be shared to & opened by their customer, so customer can initiate payment to the merchant.
+The URL then should be shared to & opened by Customer, to initiates payment.

 ### Request
 **Endpoints:** `/v1/payment-links`\